tims1de/booking/README.md

 from alembic import context
 from sqlalchemy import engine_from_config, pool

-from app.bookings.models import Booking from app.config import settings from app.database.db import Base from app.hotels.models import Hotel from app.rooms.models import Room from app.users.models import User
+from bookings.models import Booking from config import settings from database.db import Base from hotels.models import Hotel from rooms.models import Room from users.models import User

 config = context.config